|Type of tour:||Guided|

-This cycling tour is of medium difficulty.
-We follow the creek valley in the Carpathian mountains and then cycle through the flat Dniester Valley and Podolien, which is also quite flat to slightly hilly.
+This cycling tour follows the creek valley in the Carpathian mountains and then cycle through the flat Dniester Valley and Podolien, which is also quite flat to slightly hilly.
 Height differences of 50-100m occur only a few times when crossing the river gorges.

 Approximately 50% of the tour is on dirt or gravel roads; 40% on quiet roads; and 10% on roads shared with traffic.
 The maximum daily elevation gain for this tour is (400 m), with a 10% maximum percentage grade for any climb on the tour.

 Tour start and end

 Please note: you are responsible for arranging travel between the your arrival/departure points and the tour hotels in Krakow.

 Tips on getting to and from your tour